Medically reviewed by Drugs.com. Last updated on Jun 25, 2019.

 Pacemakers and end-of-life issues

-If you have a pacemaker and become terminally ill with a condition unrelated to your heart, such as cancer, it's possible that your pacemaker could prolong the process of dying.
-Doctors and researchers have varied opinions on turning off a pacemaker in end-of-life situations.
+If you have a pacemaker and become terminally ill with a condition unrelated to your heart, such as cancer, it's possible that your pacemaker could prolong your life.
+Doctors and researchers vary in their opinions about turning off a pacemaker in end-of-life situations.

 Talk to your doctor if you have a pacemaker and are concerned about turning it off.
 You may also want to talk to family members or another person designated to make medical decisions for you about what you'd like to do in end-of-life care situations.